Bleach (Nirvana album): Recording

-Lead singer Kurt Cobain felt pressured to create music for Bleach that conformed to the grunge music style favored by his record label and the contemporary Seattle music scene.
-The album is regarded as quite negative and bleak; Cobain claimed that most of the lyrics were written the night before recording while he was feeling "pissed off", and that he did not regard them highly.

-Endino billed the band thirty hours of recording at $606.17.
+Endino billed the band thirty hours of recording at $606.17 ($1,541.34 in 2024).
 Jason Everman, a guitarist who was impressed by Nirvana's demo with Dale Crover, supplied the money.
 He briefly joined the group as second guitarist.
-Everman was credited as a guitarist on the album sleeve, and is the other guitarist on the cover of the album, even though he did not perform on the album.
+Everman was credited on the album sleeve and is pictured on the cover, even though he did not perform on the album.
 Bassist Krist Novoselic explained, "We just wanted to make him feel at home in the band."